Training a Labrador puppy is a lot of fun, provided you have some sensible information and advice at hand.

 The secret to successful early training lies in keeping the whole process stress free and cheerful.

-Your puppy should have no idea he is being trained, and will enjoy his training sessions as if they were games.
+Your puppy should have no idea he is being trained, and he will enjoy his training sessions as if they were games.
+So, provided you teach your puppy using modern, positive reinforcement training techniques, you can start from day one.

 How to teach